 Nina graduated with a BDS (credit) from the University of Otago in 2006, and after spending a year as a house surgeon at Kew Hospital in Invercargill, worked in private practice in Christchurch until 2015.
 She then returned to Dunedin and completed a Clinical Doctorate in Endodontics in 2017.
 Nina’s doctoral research investigated traumatic dental injuries in the New Zealand adult population.

 Nina is a member of the New Zealand Dental Association, the New Zealand Society of Endodontists, and the Australia and New Zealand Academy of Endodontists.
 She regularly attends courses and conferences both locally and further afield.

-In her spare time Nina enjoys kitesurfing with her partner Dan, along with other water sports, walks with their dog and mountain biking.
+Nina lives in Devonport with her partner Dan and daughter Isla.
+She enjoys kitesurfing along with other water sports, walks with their dog and mountain biking.
 Originally from Whangarei, she is enjoying being back in the ‘winterless’ north.